TaTooKa/froth/docs/source/pages/dyingsun.rst

 **Skill Mastery**: in Dying Sun, characters can be either *adept* (+1) at a *skill*, or a *master* (+2).
 Write down a +1 or +2 next to your skills to differentiate them.

+**Item Durability**: Items in Dying Sun have different material qualities, and as an added **risk** to any roll, they could break on Failures or Partial Successes.

 Character creation
 ------------------